List of General Hospital characters: Brad Cooper

 Biological son of Kim Soong.
 Nephew of Jade Soong.
 Nephew of Selina Wu.
 Lab Manager, Phlebotomist, Security for Selina Wu.
 Cohort and friend of the late Britta "Britt" Westbourne.
 Dated Felix DuBois.
 Ex-husband of Lucas Jones.
 Last seen on March 29, 2023 attending Epiphany Johnson's memorial service before dropping off the canvas.
 Returned on August 19, 2024 and later left town on May 8, 2025 for a fresh start.
+He later returned on December 17, 2025.